What gets stored

 What reaches your webhook

 Webhook payloads are always end-to-end encrypted: Kayle wraps every event body as a JWE addressed to a public key you’ve registered with the endpoint, so Kayle, your CDN, and any intermediary cannot read the cleartext.
 Endpoints without an active encryption key fail delivery before the body is sent.
 See Encrypted payloads for the registration flow.
-For a successful verification, the cleartext you receive after decryption contains only the claims the user consented to share:verification.session.expired, verification.session.cancelled) carry no claim data either.
+For a confirmed Kayle check, the cleartext you receive after decryption contains only the claims the user consented to share:verification.session.expired, verification.session.cancelled) carry no claim data either.
+The cancelled payload includes an outcome, a reason, and the per-check retry counters so you can see why a session ended without verifying the user; see the verification.session.cancelled reference.

 Stable identifiers without raw values